Devika-MD/Shipment_rates-Project/README.md

 # Shipment_rates-Project
-<p>This shipment rate calculation project is built using NodeJS, ExpressJS and MongoDB.
-For getting response at end I used Postman.</p>
+<p>This Shipment Rate Calculation Project is built using NodeJS, ExpressJS and MongoDB.
+For getting response at end I used Postman as middleman.</p>
 <h2>Inserting City Data into MongoDB</h2>

 <p>This JavaScript code demonstrates how to insert multiple city documents into a MongoDB collection using the <code>db.cities.insertMany()</code> command.</p>